ignatandrei/console_to_saas/Chapter03/readme.md

 ## Technical analysis

 Creating a configuration file with all the settings that a client can particularly change.
-For now, we have just the directory path, along with the config.
-We have added also a class that manages the reading operation to move the reading operation
+For now, we have just the directory path, along with the config file.
+We have added a class that manages the settings operation and uset it in a typed format to have the config related settings in one place.

 The reason that we put the setting into a configuration file and not make 2 applications is to have an easy way to maintain the same application for 2 clients.
-Also, later, the client may want to read from 2 different folders?

 The impact on the solution is minimal.
 Just create a new class that knows how to read from a config file and retrieve the name of the folder as a property.

 ## Code